+Gallbladder disease affects the normal, healthy function of this organ that deals with bile from the liver, often involving inflammation or trauma.
 Located in the abdomen underneath the liver and next to the pancreas, the gallbladder is a small, sac-like organ that collects, concentrates, and transports bile in a dog.
 Bile is secreted from the liver into the gallbladder through bile ducts and then sent to the small intestine to help digest fats and certain vitamins.
 The bile also helps to excrete waste matter from the body.
 In animals that do not have a gallbladder, such as horses, the bile goes straight from the liver into the small intestine.
 There are multiple problems that the gallbladder can develop, such as gallstones or gallbladder cysts.

 Dogs' gallbladders can develop a variety of problems that may cause different symptoms and require different treatments.

-- Loss of appetite
+Loss of Appetite

 Depending on the specific type of gallbladder disease, your veterinarian may recommend a variety of treatment options.
 Treatment will address both the symptoms as well as the underlying problem, so a variety of medications, supplements, and sometimes even surgery may be recommended.
 Appetite stimulants, gallbladder support supplements, antibiotics, anti-inflammatories, pain medications, anti-nausea medications, and surgical removal of the gallbladder are all options for treating gallbladder disease.